 - You feel A-M-A-Z-I-N-G!

-So the point here is that although I don’t absolutely love the scale, it doesn’t mean I hate it.
+In the end, the point is that although I don’t absolutely love the scale, it doesn’t mean I hate it.
 If the goal is to objectively track physical progress, the scale is one of the tools you use…although you should always remember in the back of your mind that it does NOT tell the whole truth.

 Save this post on Pinterest and follow me for even more inspiration.